RISCeirb/Risc-v-processor/readme.md

 This project explores the RISC-V instruction set, an open-source architecture designed to be simple, extensible, and modular.
 The processeur implemented is an adapted implementation of the paterson processeur for RISC-V  in VHDL.

-## Overview of Different Processors with the RV32I Base Instruction Set, version 2.2
+## Overview of Different Processors with the RISC-V Base Instruction Set, version 2.2

 This repository provides simple implementations of various RISC-V processors and tests them using ModelSim and [Rars](https://github.com/TheThirdOne/rars) _RISC-V Assembler and Runtime Simulator_.